BSR-Server/FlexiblePCB/README.md

 **Player Command**

-- Adds sub command `switch` to carpet command `/player` to switch the item in main hand with the player
+- Adds sub command `switch` to carpet command `/player` to switch the item in main hand with the player.

+**TNT Logger**

+- Adds extra log message to full tnt logger when tnt is primed to show the motion of that primed tnt.